 What is Regenerative Injection Therapy?

 Regenerative Injection Therapy (RIT) treats musculoskeletal problems due to overuse and injuries by injecting nutritive substances into the body and joints.
-This provides the building blocks to provide healing and have the ability to regenerate tissue.
+This provides the building blocks to heal and regenerate tissue.

 - Knee injuries

 - Back pain

 - Alternative to long-term opiod use

 - Improves the connection and stability of joints eliminating pain.